 References are publications that support the biological activity of the product.

 Kacza et al (2010) In vivo labelling of hippocampal beta-amyloid in triple-transgenic mice with a fluorescent acetylcholinesterase inhibitor released from nanoparticles.
 Eur.J.Neurosci.
 31 99 PMID: 20092557

 Elsinghorst et al (2009) A gorge-spanning, high-affinity cholinesterase inhibitor to explore β-amyloid plaques.
 Org.Biomol.Chem.
 7 3940 PMID: 19763296

 If you know of a relevant reference for PE 154, please let us know.

 View Related Products by Product Action

-Keywords: PE 154, PE 154 supplier, PE154, fluorescent, AChE, inhibitor, beta, amyloid, plaque, probe, probes, b-amyloid, acetylcholinesterase, inhibitors, inhibits, fluorescence, histochemistry, staining, labelling, Fluorescent, Probes, Cholinesterases, 4086, Tocris Bioscience
+Keywords: PE 154, PE 154 supplier, PE154, fluorescent, AChE, inhibitor, beta, amyloid, plaque, probe, probes, b-amyloid, acetylcholinesterase, inhibitors, inhibits, fluorescence, histochemistry, staining, labelling, Fluorescent, Ligands, Cholinesterases, 4086, Tocris Bioscience

 1 Citation for PE 154